Two United Nations Plaza: Planning

-On the far left of this picture is Tower 2 (l) and Tower 1 (r) viewed northeast, showing Tower Two's western and southeastern setbacks (UN Secretariat in the middle).
+On the far left of this picture are Tower 2 (l) and Tower 1 (r) viewed northeast, showing Tower Two's western and southeastern setbacks (UN Secretariat in the middle).

 The estimated cost initially was slated to be $50 million, through corporation bonds, and turned over to the city as was accomplished with One UN Plaza, for which over $1 million in rentals would be realized upon completion.
 It was estimated that an additional 350,000 square feet of total space would be realised with the new building, of which 225,000 would be for hotel use.

 View southwest from the North Gardens of the UN enclave, photo taken by the "Roots and Ties for Peace," a gift from the Brazilian government.
 Tower Two's western setback is well-outlined.

-Having been successful with earlier attempts to block construction of the earlier massive proposals, only a minimal amount of resistance was met by the neighborhood who primarily voiced complaints of blockage of sunlight.
-Since the unoccupied building that existed on the site just north of One UN Plaza by the Bishop family was finally available, purchased, and litigated and obtained for use for the site, did the plans finally go forward for constructing Tower Two.
-One UN Hotel's original lobby was T-shaped and was significantly smaller than the updated lobby.
-The new lobby presently incorporates part of the old lobby (where it was located in 1 UN Plaza and the east elevators), and joins the steps to the Ambassador Grill.
+Having been successful with earlier attempts to block construction of the earlier massive proposals, only minimal resistance was given by the neighborhood, who primarily voiced complaints of blockage of sunlight.
+Since the unoccupied building that existed on the site just north of One UN Plaza by the Bishop family was finally available, purchased, and litigated and obtained for use for the site, the plans finally went forward for constructing Tower Two.
+One UN Hotel's original lobby was T-shaped and significantly smaller than the updated lobby.
+The new lobby incorporates part of the old lobby (where it was located in 1 UN Plaza and the east elevators), and joins the steps to the Ambassador Grill.

-Both Tower One and Tower Two stand side by side on East 44th Street and are separated by exactly 30 feet to conform to New York's building and zoning regulations, but are connected by a lobby walkthrough and skywalks at the 3rd and 11th floors between the office areas.
+Tower One and Tower Two stand side by side on East 44th Street and are separated by exactly 30 feet to conform to New York's building and zoning regulations, but are connected by a lobby walkthrough and skywalks at the 3rd and 11th floors between the office areas.
 Both towers are owned by the city and leased on a long-term basis to the UNDC.
 Two UN Plaza cost $69.5 million and was financed by a $75 million loan from Chemical Bank and refinanced with a "sale of $75 million in commercial paper."
 It was expected to run 3 percent over the initial cost estimate as planned.
 New York City benefits as well.
 Although the nonprofit corporation pays no real-estate tax, a provision of the agreement signed by UNDC and New York City increases the city's share of the surplus as the surplus grows.
 The surplus amounted to $3.5 million in 1981 and $2.3 million in 1982.